shiyihe-neko/reVISit_study/buckaroo/assets/task_2_intro_noteboook.md

-# Task 2：Cleaning Used Cars Dataset
+# Task 2：Wrangling Used Cars Dataset

 You are a data analyst at a used car trading platform, and you need to prepare a dataset to train a "Car Value Retention Model" for various manufacturers.
 The raw data is currently too messy for the pipeline.
 Please clean it using the assigned tool.

 In this task, you will clean the provided dataset using the assigned tool.
 Your goal is to prepare a dataset in which all fields relevant to the analysis are clean, consistent, and ready for modeling.
-Please select appropriate cleaning strategies and correct abnormal values where necessary.
+Please select appropriate wrangling strategies and correct abnormal values where necessary.

 ## Your Goal: